Venice Biennale: Organization

-Art Biennale
+Art

-The Art Biennale (La Biennale d'Arte di Venezia) is one of the world's largest and most important contemporary visual art exhibitions.
-So-called because it is held biannually, it is the original biennale on which others in the world have been modeled.
-The exhibition space spans over 7,000 square meters, and artists from over 75 countries are represented in the collective exhibition spaces as well as in the national pavilions.
+The Venice Art Biennale (La Biennale d'Arte di Venezia) is one of the world's largest and most significant contemporary visual art exhibitions.
+So named because it is held biennially, it is the original biennale on which others around the world have been modelled, after it inception in 1895.
+The exhibition space extends over 7,000 square metres, and artists from more than 75 countries are represented both in the communal exhibition areas and in the national pavilions.

-Until 2019, the Art Biennale used to take place in odd years and the Architecture Biennale in even years, but after the COVID-19 pandemic forced a postponement, the Art Biennale now takes place in even years (2022, 2024) and the Architecture Biennale in odd years (2021, 2023).
+Until 2019, the Art Biennale took place in odd‑numbered years and the Architecture Biennale in even‑numbered years; however, after the COVID‑19 pandemic forced a postponement, the Art Biennale has been held in even years, beginning in 2022, and the Architecture Biennale in odd years, beginning in 2021.

+Music, cinema, and theatre

+The Venice Festival of Contemporary Music (Biennale Musica) was established in 1930, and the Venice Film Festival and Venice Theatre Festival (Biennale Teatro) followed during that decade.
+All take place annually.

-Architecture Biennale
+Architecture

-The Architecture Biennale (La Biennale d'Architettura di Venezia) is held in odd-numbered years.
+The Venice Biennale of Architecture (Biennale d'Architettura di Venezia) was first held in 1980.
+It is now held in odd-numbered years.
 Similarly to the Art Biennale, the exhibition is based one main exhibition in the arsenale halls, as well as national exhibitions hosted in the pavilions of the arsenale and Biennale gardens.

+Dance

+The inaugural Venice International Festival of Contemporary Dance (Biennale Danza) was held in 1999, and it is now held annually.